Riffs: Spicing up the Michelada - Imbibe Magazine Subscribe + Save

 Garnish Game

 Unlike the Bloody Mary, a drink with a garnish that can sometimes be a meal in itself, the Michelada’s garnish needs nothing more than a single lime wedge or wheel.
 Where recipes typically deviate is in the salt rim for the glass.
 Sea salt will do the trick, but many bartenders opt for weaving extra spice into the salt.
-Tajín is one of the most popular choices, showing up in iterations at Chicago’s The Laurel Room, La Mezcaleria in Vancouver, and taquerias from coast to coast.
+Tajín is one of the most popular choices, showing up in iterations at La Mezcaleria in Vancouver and taquerias from coast to coast.

 In Las Vegas, China Poblano used the more traditional sal de gusano, salt made from crushed agave worms.
 It’s also easy to make your own blend with a mix of dried chile peppers and salt.
 At Espita, a house salt features a blend of dried chile peppers, lime zest and salt—a formula that’s fun to experiment with depending on what chiles you can find.
 “The dried chiles we get from Mexico are incredible, so much flavor, and perfect in a salt rim,” says Simpson.
 “The first thing to hit your tongue is salt and spice, setting the stage to make the lime and beer that much more refreshing.”